Nature provides an abundance of material for making natural crafts. Photo from Country Woman Magazine

 • Cellophane wrapped candies

 This is a good exercise in eye hand co-ordinations as well as learning sequences for younger children.
 Help the child choose a sequence pattern and lay one or two sets out on the table for their sample.
 This will allow them to work independently while they are learning.
-It is guaranteed that the final result will be different than the sample model, after all, who can resist gumdrops and lifesavers!
+It is guaranteed that the final result will be different than the sample model, after all who can resist gumdrops and lifesavers!

 Put items to be threaded into separate containers for ease of handling.

 Start with a length of yarn that will be easy for the child to handle.
 Place the first piece of cereal on the yarn and pull it through to the end.
 Tie a knot around the cereal leaving at least a six-inch tail hanging.
 Show the child how to thread one set of the sequence.
 Let them work on their own.
 Add wrapped candies every so often.
-These treats can be removed from the garland and eaten, while the rest of the creation stays in tact.
+These treats can be removed from the garland and eaten, while the rest of the creation stays intact.
 Remember, this is their labor of love and they are the artists.
 From a child's eyes, perfect, is all in the way you look at it.

 The finished product will add color and a special memory when intertwined with boughs or draped around the Christmas tree.